Status

 Since May 2021, EPA has received reports alleging low frequency noise coming from the site of the Fosterville Gold Mine.
 This is located near Axedale in the City of Greater Bendigo.
 We've conducted several investigations.
 This included noise monitoring and analysis.
 EPA was able to identify the presence of a low frequency noise issue within the community.

-Subsequently, EPA started issuing notice(s) to the mine to further investigate.
-Furthermore, EPA issued two Prohibition Notices to cease certain activities immediately.
-These Prohibition Notices are still in place today.
+Subsequently, EPA started issuing notice(s) to the mine to further investigate, including two Prohibition Notices.
+One Prohibition Notice is still in place today.

 Regulatory roles with respect to mining and quarrying